Aboriginal Student Services

 TRU offers a variety of services that support students through their social, personal, and academic experiences.
 This support is accessible to all students and it is often the key to their success.
 We invite and encourage students to take advantage of these services and visit The Gathering Place.

-Rhonda provides general information on admissions and educational program options at TRU and communicates with support services, academic advisors, bands and high school coordinators for Williams Lake students.
+Lisa provides general information on admissions and educational program options at TRU and communicates with support services, academic advisors, bands and high school coordinators for Williams Lake students.